 Consequences of Welfare Fraud

-Pine County takes fraud seriously and investigates and pursues individuals who commit welfare fraud civilly and criminally.
+Pine County partners and works with the with the MN Department of Human Services Office of the Inspector General (OIG), works to prevent public assistance fraud.
+We take fraud seriously and investigate and pursue individuals who commit welfare fraud civilly and criminally.
 The consequences may include administrative actions, program disqualifications, and criminal charges.
 Criminal convictions often result in sentences that include serving time in jail or prison, fines, restitution, probation, and community service work.
 Theft of public funds is a felony no matter what the dollar amount.
 Pine County pursues civil and criminal actions to recover assistance wrongfully obtained.

-Please click on the secure MN Department of Human Services link below for additional resources, information, and how to report public assistance fraud:
+Please visit MN Department of Human Services page for additional resources, information, and how to report public assistance fraud: